 Performance and Durability

-Another major advantage of e-Steele is that it achieves an even coverage on 100% of the steel.
-Providing protection in even the smallest recesses, nooks and crannies makes products more resistant to chipping, scratching, rusting, and similar issues.
+The other major advantage of e-Steele is that it achieves even coverage and on 100% of the steel.
+This ensures protection in even the smallest recesses, nooks and crannies where other paint methods are the most susceptible to chipping, scratching, rusting, and similar issues.

 Annual cleanings, with warm water and mild soap, will help the finish preserve its appearance and protective qualities.